 There are a lot of great responsive premium themes out there.
 I stick with “premium” themes because then I know that the developers are invested in their products and won’t disappear off the face of the Earth when an update requires modification or bug fixes.
 Premium themes also assures you support and resources if/when you need them.
 (With Free, most times you get what you pay for.)
 I also tend to gravitate to premium plugins for the same reasons.

 With all the choices out there, my primary choice is pretty much anything StudioPress.
 (You can read why here.)
-This site is on the Elegance Theme.
-I just redesigned my husband’s site on another StudioPress child theme that had WooCommerce integration baked in.
+This site is on the Authority Pro Theme.
+My husband’s site on another StudioPress child theme that had WooCommerce integration baked in.

 Market Premium Theme on my Husband’s Site

 StudioPress began evolving their Genesis framework/child theme offering to responsive a couple years back and has quite a few responsive themes to choose from.
 What is cool is that you can view each theme in “mobile demo” mode too!
 ZigZagPress offers 39 Genesis child themes so check them out as well!

 If you aren’t sure which theme is best for you, be sure to read my article: Choosing the Right WordPress Premium Theme